Hari31416/investment_tracker_app/README.md

 ### Collections Required

 The app requires three collections in the database.
 The first collection is `users` which will store the user information.
-The second collection is `transcations` which will store the mutual fund transcations.
+The second collection is `transactions` which will store the mutual fund transactions.
 The third is a mapping collection `mapping` that will store the mapping between ISIN code and `scheme_code` used in the [mfapi](https://www.mfapi.in/).

 #### `users` Collection